amentumspace/aviation_dosimetry/README.md

 Include the main result image here

 #First draft
-#Might be adding the California study
-The difference between data gathered from the API and data gathered from the Sdney uni experiment are orders of magnitude different.
+The difference between data gathered from the PARMA API and data gathered from the Sdney uni experiment are orders of magnitude different.
 A logarmithmic y axis was used so the results plotted in a nicer looking way.
 Though the Regener-Pfotzer Maximum can be seen in both sets of data.
-This
+This indicates that there is some reliability in each method.

 ## Acknowledgement